 The shoulder joint is made up of three bones—the clavicle (collar bone), the scapula (shoulder blade), and the humerus (upper arm bone).
 Further, these three segments are joined by three collective links…

 Since the shoulders are involved in so many important activities and bodily movements, it is crucial that we take steps to support their range of motion and overall well-being.

-Stretching and Strengthening Exercises and PEMF
+Stretching and PEMF for Shoulder Support

 While PEMF is not a treatment for any shoulder pains or ailments, it does address underlying cellular dysfunction to support the body’s natural ability to regulate itself.
 Below are some positions that deliver PEMF to the shoulders and the surrounding area.

 In conclusion, the shoulder is vital in so many functions of the upper body.
 Keeping it healthy and operating at a high level may help to preserve its ability to carry out more complicated physical activities.
 Pulsing and stretching may be beneficial tools that the body can use to improve flexibility and maintain and restore more optimal function.
 PEMF is a meaningful addition to your general wellness regimen.